AinhoaLonP/EscapeFromParadiseIsland/README.md

 # EscapeFromParadiseIsland
-PC version of the videogame
+PC version of my first videogame, created as my degree's final project.

-You can find the exported game here: https://ushibaishi.itch.io/island-survival-escape-from-paradise
+You can find the published game here: https://ushibaishi.itch.io/island-survival-escape-from-paradise